-The Company received notice from the Yukon Territory on August 5th 2016 "extract summons details" to appear in regard to the rehabilitation work detailed for the Silver Hart camp: work has been delayed owing to the washing out of certain segments of road servicing the camp, and the company is working with service providers and with other companies requiring access using the shared segments of the road to make repairs so as to be compliant with requirements.
-The Company is to appear before a Magistrate in Watson Lake on October 5th, 2016.
+The Company received notice from the Yukon Territory on August 5th 2016 "extract summons details" to appear in regard to the rehabilitation work detailed for the Silver Hart camp: work has been delayed owing to the washing out of certain segments of road servicing the camp, and the Company is working with service providers and with other companies requiring access using the shared segments of the road to make repairs so as to be compliant with requirements.
+The Company's legal representation appeared before a Magistrate in Watson Lake on October 5, 2016 to enter a not guilty plea on its behalf.
+This matter has been set for trial in Whitehorse for three days commencing May 2, 2017.

 On July 19, 2016, the Company announced that it had signed an agreement to lease its portable Flotation Plant used at the Silver Hart project, Yukon (the "Plant"), to MGX Minerals Inc. ("MGX") for a maximum of 6 months.
-MGX will transport the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and will pay all costs to make the Plant operational.
-As compensation for the use of the Plant, MGX will issue to the Company 300,000 common shares.
+MGX has transported the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and has paid all costs to make the Plant operational.
+As compensation for the use of the Plant, MGX has issued to the Company 300,000 common shares.
 Upon completion of the term of the lease, the Plant will be shipped as required by the Company, with all or part of the Plant destined for the Company's operations in California, USA.